 The basic AppScope CLI command is scope

-In these examples, we'll test-run well-known Linux commands and view the results:
+Try scoping some well-known Linux commands, and view the results:

 scope top